 Buzzards in Love (wind ensemble).
 This composition turns the sound of a wind ensemble or concert band into that of a contemporary jazz orchestra.
 The music tells the story of an imaginary pair of buzzards.
 Section titles in the score include: buzzard search for life’s meaning, buzzard attraction, buzzard tango, buzzard dating, roadkill interlude (open improvisation section), and buzzard love in the sky.
 This piece has a spirit of fun and adventure.

-Original tunes and extended pieces (in lead sheet format).
+Original tunes and extended pieces (lead sheet format).
 The sheet music can be easily adapted for solo instruments and small groups.

 Listen to my music